jmedia65/awesome-ai-marketing/README.md

 - Solve real marketing problems
 - Be actively maintained
 - Have been tested by you or verified by multiple users
-- Not just be ChatGPT with a wrapper (unless the wrapper adds genuine value)

 **We will remove:**